 The Prado Museum, or Museo Nacional del Prado, is home to the most magnificent collections of art in Spain, and it’s on our list of the top things in Spain you have to see before you die.
 Any visitor to Madrid really must stop here to witness the incredible and moving artwork from renowned artists.
 In this article, I’ll cover all the key information you need as you plan how to visit the Prado Museum.

-- Opening hours
+- Opening hours and tickets

-- Transportation options
+- Guided tour options

-- Facts and history
+- Facts and history of the Prado Museum

-Prado Museum Hours and Info
+Prado Museum Opening Hours and Tickets

 Online booking is available on the museum websites at least 45 minutes before your visit.
 Of course, the box office at the main entrance also sells tickets and usually has availability for hours that appeared unavailable online.